MykMal/mykmal-personal_website/content/post/two-states-of-happiness.md

 ---
-title: 'The Two States of Happiness: A Practical Analysis of Virtue Systems'
+title: "The Two States of Happiness: A Practical Analysis of Virtue Systems"
-subtitle: ''
+subtitle: ""
-summary: ''
+summary: ""
 authors:
 - admin
 tags: